technikamateur/FreeMind/README.md

 [![beta](https://img.shields.io/badge/Beta%20Version-1.0-yellow.svg)](https://github.com/technikamateur/FreeMind/releases)

 #### Important information:
-All releases, wich are marked with the tag *beta* are not stable and can damage your hardware.
+All releases, wich are marked with the tag *beta* are not stable!
+Only use them for testing purposes and if you absolutely know what you are doing!
 The usage of FreeMind and all components is your own risk!
-Please understand that this Software comes with NO WARRANTY!
-For more information see *license.txt*.
+Please understand that this software comes with NO WARRANTY!
+For more information see *LICENSE.txt*.

 ***

 ### About:
 FreeMind is a simple webinterface, based on HTML and CSS and a powerful python3 backend.
-FreeMind makes it easy to manage your Samba-Fileserver, detect problems, create a backup, use snapshots, manae bin and some more pretty cool things wich safe a lot of time - actually your time.
+FreeMind makes it easy to manage your Samba-Fileserver, detect problems, create a backup, use snapshots, manage a recycle bin and some more pretty cool things wich safe a lot of time - actually your time.
 If you are interested in a detailed list of all features, see *Features*.

 ### Features:
 - installs security patches in the background for you - never get worry about security